Disorders of the Urogenital

 Preterm Birth

 Preterm birth (PTB), delivery prior to completion of 37 weeks of gestation, is the greatest challenge facing obstetrics in the modern era.
 It is the world’s leading cause of childhood mortality and is associated with 80% of all neonatal morbidity resulting in major financial and emotional cost to families and society.
 In 2007, the Institute of Medicine reported that the cost associated with premature birth in the United States was $26.2 billion each year.
 The preterm birth rate in the US was 10.1% in 2021, over 360,000 PTBs.
-PTB has several well-established risk factors including a history of PTB, PPROM, large loop excision of the transformation zone of the cervix (LLETZ), cone biopsy, mid-trimester loss (>16 weeks), short cervix (<25mm) in a previous pregnancy, Caesarean section at full cervical dilatation, trachelectomy, previous cervical tear or congenital uterine anomaly.
-Bacterial vaginosis is also a known risk factor for PTB.
+PTB has several well-established risk factors including a history of PTB and/or mid-trimester loss (>16 weeks).
+The etiology of PTB is complex, but the cervicovaginal microbiota appears to play an important role in PTB.
+BV has long been known to be a risk factor for PTB.
+More recently, diverse vaginal microbiota and L. iners colonization have also been implicated in PTB.
+Conversely, L. crispatus colonization is associated with term birth.

-In pregnancy, vaginal communities depleted in Lactobacillus species are associated with increased risk of preterm pre-labor rupture of the fetal membranes (PPROM) and PTB.
-Conversely Lactobacillus dominance, particularly by Lactobacillus crispatus, has been shown to be protective of PTB.
-Other than progesterone and cervical cerclage, there are no treatments to prevent PTB.
+Other than vaginal progesterone treatment and cervical cerclage, there are no treatments to prevent PTB.
+FDA removed Makena from the market in 2023 due to lack of efficacy in a confirmatory Phase 3 trial.
 A Phase 1 study of LACTIN-V in pregnant women at high risk of PTB was recently completed (NCT03992534).